What Are Lender Credits Used For When Buying A House?

-You’re probably aware that you’ll need to pay closing costs when you buy a home.
-But did you know that you can avoid paying closing costs?
-You can!
-The answer is lender credits, which let you roll your expenses into your loan.
-In exchange for not paying your closing costs upfront, your lender charges you a higher interest rate over the life of your loan.
+If you’re in the process of closing on a house, you may be wondering if lender credits could be right for you.
+To provide a brief definition, lender credits let you roll your closing costs into your loan.
+In exchange for not paying these costs upfront, your lender charges you a higher interest rate over the life of your loan.

 If you’re feeling daunted by the prospect of factoring closing costs into your house buying budget, lender credits could seem like a tempting way out of a bind.
 They can be an appealing option for home shoppers on a budget.
 But are they worth the cost?
-We’ll take a closer look at the benefits and drawbacks of lender credits and help you decide whether taking lender credits is right for you.
+In this article, we’ll take a closer look at the benefits and drawbacks of lender credits when buying a house, and help you decide whether taking lender credits is right for you.

 What Is A Lender Credit?